jusporrer/Kalman-TD-Model/README.md

 ```
 The *run.py* file is also the one in which all the parameters are set.
 Thus, it is easily possible to generate new simulations with different parameters.

 # Conclusion

-I am very happy about this project as it allowed me to understand better seminal models used very frequently in computational Neuroscience.
+I am very happy about this project as it allowed me to understand better seminal models used very frequently in Computational Neuroscience.
-Even though I had accessed to the original codes, sole replication using MATLAB was already challenging due to a few bugs.
-However, they brought me a better understanding on how to build a model and the mathematics behind it.
-Utilising the object-oriented features of Python, I changed the structure and made it more optimised in my opinion.
-I tried to write it in such a way to be able to include other stimulation utilising different stimuli association.
+Even though I had access to the original codes, sole replication using MATLAB was already challenging due to a few bugs.
+However, they brought me a better understanding of how to build a model and the mathematics behind it.
+Utilising the object-oriented features of Python, I changed the structure and optimised it.
+Finally, I tried to write it in such a way to be able to include other stimulations utilising different stimuli associations.

 ## Programming for Brain and Cognitive Sciences